cbourke/ComputerScienceI/honors/hacks/hack13.0/readme.md

     96.7581W.

--   Search for and print out the airport that is the geographic west-east median[^1] of the given airports with respect to longitude.
+-   Search for and print out the airport that is the geographic west-east median of the given airports with respect to longitude.
+With 0-indexed arrays, the median is the element at index `n/2` when sorted.
+This relies on truncation to give the middle index of odd-sized arrays and prefers the "right" element for even-sized arrays.

--   Search for an airport located in the city New York (city would be `New York`{.text} and the country would be `US`{.text}) and print it out if it exists.
+-   Search for an airport located in the city New York (city would be `New York` and the country would be `US`) and print it out if it exists.
 If no such airport exists, print out an appropriate message.

--   Search for an airport whose type is `large_airport`{.text} and print it out if it exists.
+-   Search for an airport whose type is `large_airport` and print it out if it exists.
 If no such airport exists, print out an appropriate message.

-# Instructions {#instructions .unnumbered}
+# Instructions

--   Hand in both your `Airport.java`{.text} and `AirportUtils.java`{.text} source files.
+-   Hand in both your `Airport.java` and `AirportUtils.java` source files.
 You may add any utility methods you wish but you must *not* change any of the signatures of the required methods.

--   In addition, you must create a `main`{.java} method in your `AirportUtils.java`{.text} class that tests your reports with at least least 5 airports.
+-   In addition, you must create a `main` method in your `AirportUtils.java` class that tests your reports with at least least 5 airports.

--   You are encouraged to collaborate any number of students before, during, and after your scheduled hack session.

 -   You may (in fact are encouraged) to define any additional "helper" methods that may help you.

--   Include the name(s) of everyone who worked together on this activity in your source file's header.

--   Turn in all of your files via webhandin, making sure that it runs and executes correctly in the webgrader.
-Each individual student will need to hand in their own copy and will receive their own individual grade.
+-   Turn in all of your files via webhandin, making sure that it runs and executes correctly in the grader.

-[^1]: With 0-indexed lists, the median is usually the element at index
-    `n/2`{.c} when sorted.
-This relies on truncation to give the middle index of odd-sized lists and prefers the "right" element for even-sized lists.